Critical perspectives on serodiscordance in family life

-Researchers at the Centre for Social Research in Health, in collaboration with the Social Policy Research Centre and The Burnet Institute, received funding from the Australian Research Council to conduct a three-year qualitative Discovery Project (DP160100134) to document – for the first time – firsthand accounts of what serodiscordance means in the context of everyday family life.
+Researchers at the Centre for Social Research in Health (UNSW Sydney), in collaboration with the Social Policy Research Centre (UNSW Sydney) and The Burnet Institute, received funding from the Australian Research Council to conduct a three-year qualitative Discovery Project (DP160100134) to document – for the first time – firsthand accounts of what serodiscordance means in the context of everyday family life.

 In this study, we set out to:

-- Describe the experiences of families in Australia affected by HIV, hepatitis B or hepatitis C.
+- Describe the experiences of families in Australia affected by HIV, hepatitis B and/or hepatitis C.

-- Understand how differences in family forms and contexts intersect with understandings of and approaches to the prevention, management and treatment of these infections in family life.
+- Understand how differences in family forms and contexts intersect with understandings of and approaches to the prevention, management and treatment of these viruses in family life.

 - Build a theory of serodiscordance which is informed by the lived experiences of affected families and extends beyond a biomedical focus on individual health and risk.